link.com logo

 link-cli payment-methods list --format json

-3. Create a spend request
+4. Create a spend request and request approval

 link-cli spend-request create \

---payment-method-id csmrpd_001 \
+--payment-method-id csmrpd_xxx \

 --merchant-name "Stripe Press" \